aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-cad-techniques/converting-cff-to-pdf-format/_index.md

 Have questions or need further assistance?
 Don't hesitate to visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for expert support.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Is Aspose.CAD compatible with .NET Core?**
 A1: Yes, Aspose.CAD supports .NET Core, allowing you to integrate its features into cross‑platform applications.

 **Q2: Can I try Aspose.CAD before purchasing?**
 A2: Absolutely!
-You can get a [free trial here](https://releases.aspose.com/) to explore Aspose.CAD's capabilities.
+You can get a [free trial download](https://releases.aspose.com/) to explore Aspose.CAD's capabilities.

 **Q3: Where can I find detailed documentation for Aspose.CAD?**
 A3: The [documentation](https://reference.aspose.com/cad/net/) provides in‑depth information and examples to guide you through Aspose.CAD.

 **Q4: How do I obtain a temporary license for Aspose.CAD?**
-A4: For a temporary license, visit [this link](https://purchase.aspose.com/temporary-license/) and follow the instructions.
+A4: For a temporary license, visit the [temporary license page](https://purchase.aspose.com/temporary-license/) and follow the instructions.

 **Q5: Is there a support community for Aspose.CAD users?**
 A5: Yes, the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) is a vibrant community where you can seek help, share knowledge, and connect with other users.

+---

+**Last Updated:** 2026-03-02
+**Tested With:** Aspose.CAD 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}